Modern Slavery and Human Trafficking Statement

 We are committed to improving continuously our existing practices to combat slavery and human trafficking.
-We will study and follow Government reports and guidance, particularly the Home Office 2017 “Transparency in Supply Chains- A practical Guide”, We will also keep under review and amend our trading documents and practices to (i) help identify risk, and (ii) procure appropriate commitments from customers and those in our supply chain.
+We will study and follow Government and other reports and guidance, particularly the UN working group’s report on human rights due diligence.
+We will also keep under review and amend our trading documents and practices to: (i) help identify risk, and (ii) procure appropriate commitments from customers and those in our supply chain.

 We are the parent company of the Hexadex group of companies (Group).
-The Group has over 750 employees worldwide and operates in Europe, North and Latin America and Asia, including the Indian sub-continent.
+The Group has over 1,200 employees worldwide and operates in Europe, North and Latin America and Asia, including the Indian sub-continent.

-The Group has a global annual turnover of circa £80M.
+The Group has a global annual turnover in excess of £120M.

-Our business operates through four active subsidiary companies, the boards of directors of which have each adopted this statement.
+Our business operates through five active subsidiary companies, the boards of directors of which have each adopted this statement.
 The subsidiaries are:

-- Teconnex Limited (CRN: 1447529), a manufacturer of clamps and fasteners which operates from the UK ( as itself and also via a subsidiary, Bellows Technology Ltd, CRN: 076003963) and via a Joint venture company based in Honk Kong with a wholly owned subsidiary in mainland China, also via a subsidiary in Mexico and shortly another in Romania.
+- Teconnex Limited (CRN: 1447529), a manufacturer of clamps and fasteners which operates from the UK (as itself and also via a subsidiary, Bellows Technology Ltd, CRN: 076003963) and via a joint venture company based in Hong Kong with a wholly owned subsidiary in mainland China, also via subsidiary operations in Mexico, in Romania, and in India.

-- Eminox Limited (CRN: 1349209), a manufacturer of exhaust and emission control systems for commercial vehicles based in the UK but with a global customer base ; Eminox has recently closed branches in Europe with a view to replacing the sales activity there with distributors and has also recently concluded a joint venture operation in China and a global customer base.
+- Eminox Limited (CRN: 1349209), a manufacturer of exhaust and emission control systems for commercial vehicles based in the UK but with a joint venture operation in China and a global customer base.

-- Ceramex Limited.
-(CRN: 05202141) which cleans diesel particulate filters used on both commercial vehicles and passenger cars; it is based in the UK but also operates via a joint venture mechanism in the states of Delaware and Missouri each a state of the United States of America.
-An additional joint ventures in Japan has been established during the year.
+- Ceramex Limited (CRN: 05202141) which cleans diesel particulate filters used on both commercial vehicles and passenger cars; it is based in the UK but also operates via a joint venture mechanism in the states of Delaware and Missouri each a state of the United States of America, along with Japan.

-- Hooton Engineering Limited (CRN: 04125393) a fabrication business specialising in stainless steel products and systems.
+- Hooton Engineering Limited (CRN: 04125393) a fabrication business based in the UK, specialising in stainless steel products and systems.

 Our supply chains and customers

 Our supply chains predominantly originate in Europe, where raw materials and proprietary components are purchased from suppliers of repute.
 Our supplier evaluation procedure requires audit and approval of potential new suppliers before commencement of business.
-During 2016, we introduced revised supplier audit procedures to ensure that all new suppliers (regardless of turnover) either agree to comply with the provisions and spirit of the 2015 Act, or if smaller than that by which a statement is mandatory, to nonetheless adopt and ensure best practice.
-During 2017, we have suggested to our customers who impose compliance obligations under the Act on us contractually that these provisions should be reciprocal.
+During 2016, we introduced revised supplier audit procedures intended to ensure that all new suppliers (regardless of turnover) either agree to comply with the provisions and spirit of the 2015 Act, or if smaller than that by which a statement is mandatory, to adopt and ensure best practice nonetheless.
+During 2017, we suggested to our customers who impose compliance obligations under the Act on us contractually that these provisions should be reciprocal.
 During 2018 and into 2019 we have considered – and will continue to examine – the extent to which our efforts may be enhanced by joining charitable or business led initiatives which combat slavery and human trafficking.
-Supply chain performance and effectiveness is measured constantly with re- audit and corrective actions being applied as and when required.
+Supply chain performance and effectiveness continues to be measured constantly with re- audit and corrective actions being applied as and when required.

 Our policies on slavery and human trafficking

-We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
-We will be particularly vigilant to watch for and report any evidence of labour abuse of eastern Europeans, Mexicans or those with whom we engage in the Indian sub-continent - potentially the greatest risk in our operations.
+We are committed to ensuring there is no modern slavery or human trafficking in our supply chains or in any part of our business.
+We will be particularly vigilant to watch for and report any evidence of labour abuse of eastern Europeans, Mexicans or those with whom we engage in the Indian sub-continent - potentially the greatest areas of risk in our operations.

 Due diligence processes for slavery and human trafficking